 "Some of these companies are change-makers," said Edgley, who owns stock in all five of the companies and manages more than $2 billion in the firm's international growth strategy.

 In January the Japan Exchange Group, the owner of the Tokyo Stock Exchange, launched the JPX-Nikkei 400 Index, which focuses on stocks with higher ROE.
 After a slow start, the index is attracting attention after Japan's Government Pension Investment Fund, the world's largest pension fund, adopted the JPX-400 as a benchmark for some of its passive stock investments.

-Japanese companies traditionally have not focused on maximizing shareholder value, instead prioritizing stability and long-term business relationships cemented by interlocking webs of cross-shareholdings.
+Japanese companies traditionally have not focused on maximising shareholder value, instead prioritising stability and long-term business relationships cemented by interlocking webs of cross-shareholdings.
 A lack of outside corporate directors has meant little pressure for management to keep shareholders happy.

 Overall, Japan's listed firms returned just $9.10 for every $100 of shareholder equity in the financial year ended in March, far below the 15.10 percent ROE at U.S. companies and 12.60 percent at Asian companies excluding Japan, Nomura Securities reckons.

 In contrast, MonotaRo, which operates an online shopping site selling industrial tools to smaller Japanese manufacturers, boasts an ROE of 31.4 percent.
 Its foreign ownership has risen to 78.3 percent from 67.0 percent over the past two years.
 That compares to a Japanese average of just 28 percent.

 While the Nikkei benchmark jumped 57 percent in 2013 thanks to Abenomics, these entrepreneurial companies soared as much as 225 percent.
 The internet stocks have pulled back with the broader market this year but they still may look expensive.